grips-tiresoft/GRIPSDirectPrintClient/Release/Readme.txt

 This should be cloned to same parent folder as this one.
 If this is not done then code-signing will fail.

-Make sure any changes to script are resigned:
+If you change anything, always increase Script version at the start of Run-GRIPSDirectPrintProcessor.ps1 and make sure the script is resigned:
 .\CreateSignedScript.ps1 -Path .\Run-GRIPSDirectPrintProcessor.ps1

 Copy GRIPSDirectPrintClientInstaller.exe to target machine and run as administrator (should prompt for admin permissions if run normally)